It is Not Just 'Work-from-Home' it is 'Win a Home': Policybazaar's 'Jeeto Apna Ghar Contest' During the Pandemic | Business

 - India

-Gurugram (Haryana) [India], June 17 (ANI/NewsVoir): Contact centre advisors for a large proportion of Policybazaar's workforce.
-These advisors work tirelessly through the year to deliver exceptional performance which in turn has helped Policybazaar.com make huge strides in the industry.
+Total of Rs.
+5.7 crores have been given as rewards in the form of houses and cash prizes to highest performing contact center advisors Gurugram, Haryana, India (NewsVoir) Contact center advisors for a large proportion of Policybazaar's workforce.
+These advisors work tirelessly through the year to deliver an exceptional performance which in turn has helped Policybazaar.com make huge strides in the industry.
 Despite the challenges of working from home, these advisors have given excellent results even during the pandemic.
-The core value of Customer-Centricity of Policybazaar is embraced by these advisors who guide customers throughout the insurance journey, from offering them the right products at affordable prices, to ensuring a speedy policy issuance process and post issuance support including claims.
+The core value of Customer-Centricity of Policybazaar is embraced by these advisors who guide customers throughout the insurance journey, from offering them the right products at affordable prices, to ensuring a speedy policy issuance process & post-issuance support including claims.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)